karashiiro/gittlz/README.md

 This will likely be repeated several times throughout this documentation:
 *Do not use Gittlz as a production Git server.*

-## Setup
+## Usage
-Gittlz requires no configuration by default - just point a Git client at it and get started.
+Gittlz requires no configuration by default - just point a Git client at it and get started:

 ```sh
 docker run --rm -it -p 9418:9418 karashiiro/gittlz:latest